paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 - Amazon **Comprehend** is a natural language processing (NLP) service offered by Amazon Web Services (AWS).
 This service analyzes text data, making it easy to gain in-depth information about content and use this data in various applications
 - **Amazon Kendra** is a machine learning-powered enterprise search service from AWS.
 This service allows companies to easily discover their content through natural language searches.

-## **The AWS Well-Architected Framework**
+## **The AWS Well-Architected Pillars Framework**

 ![Image13](./images/img13.png)

 ### Operational excellence

 - The operational excellence pillar includes the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.
+Key topics include automating changes, responding to events, and defining standards to manage daily operations.
 - Perform operations as code
 - Make frequent, small, reversible changes
 - Refine operations procedures frequently